conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 Emails start coming in

-> "Hello sir.
+> "Hello, sir.
 >
-> My name is Mohammed Mohammed and I live and work in Somaliland.
+> My name is Mohammed Mohammed, and I live and work in Somaliland.
 How do I get a date in Somaliland?"

 You quickly reply:

 > "Hi Mohammed,
 >
-> As explained in the documentation, you put the 2 digit ISO code for Somaliland as the second parameter."
+> As explained in the documentation, you put the 2-digit ISO code for Somaliland as the second parameter."

 Mohammed responds.

-> "Yes, thank you sir, but Somaliland does not have such a code."
+> "Yes, thank you, sir, but Somaliland does not have such a code."

 [So you check](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 > "Hi Mohammed,
 >
-> Kindly use `SO` as the code"
+> Kindly use `SO` as the code."

 To which he responds:

 > "Thank you, but `SO` is the code for Somalia.
-Our position is Somalia and Somaliland are different countries."
+Our position is that Somalia and Somaliland are different countries."

 You also get another bunch of emails that say the same thing:

 > "Hi,
 >
-> is there a way to specify the month in full?
+> Is there a way to specify the month in full?
 The current format is confusing.
 >
 > Is 04 01 2022 1st April or 4th January?
 I'd like the format to read as follows:
 >
-> 1 Apr 2022 or 4 Jan 2022"
+> 1 Apr 2022 or 4 Jan 2022."

 So you ask your programmer friend for some advice.

-> "As a matter of fact, yes there are special characters called format strings.
+> "As a matter of fact, yes, there are special characters called format strings.
 You can use these to describe how to format dates.
-Let me send you a table of what you can use for a sample date of 4 Jan 2022"
+Let me send you a table of what you can use for a sample date of 4 Jan 2022."

 | FormatString   | Value          |